Waiting For The Invitation That Never Comes

 68% of Asian hate crime victims reported to Stop AAPI Hate in the last year were women.
 Christina Yuna Lee, a Korean-American woman, was 35 years old when she was recently brutally killed.
 She was stabbed 40 times in her own home by a man who silently followed her up 6 flights of stairs to her apartment.
 My sister happened to be walking home alone the same night in New York.
 She just happened to not be followed that particular night.
 Now, she stops wearing Air Pods when she walks in the dark and is vigilant about the routes she takes.
 She is not alone.
 Many women in cities like New York are protesting, asking for more protection, and voicing their need to feel safe.
 We wonder when people will hear us when we say “Nowhere feels safe”.

-I don’t feel safe walking alone and I’m tired of carrying this in silence.
-I’ve lost sleep over this, felt increasingly vigilant walking alone, and even recently asked a friend to walk me to my destination in a deserted part of Amsterdam.
-During the day.
-And in the midst of this, I’ve asked myself how I can invite others to help me and countless others feel more safe in this reality.
-Because this is too heavy for us to carry alone.
+Something I haven’t told a lot of people is that I don’t feel safe walking alone in these times.
+I’ve been carrying this in silence and recently started asking friends to walk me to my destination in a deserted part of Amsterdam, as I had recently had a bad experience on a train.
+In the midst of this, I’ve asked myself how I can invite others to help me more, realizing there are actually many people who would say yes.
+Because a lack of safety is too heavy for us to carry alone.

 Thank you for your empathy and curiosity in reading this today.